bean3/to-do-list/README.md

 ## --help
-python potato.exe --help =    Show this message and exit.
+potato --help =    Show this message and exit.
-python potato.exe --mk =      Make a new plan: [descr.] [due] [category]
+potato --mk =      Make a new plan: [descr.] [due] [category]
-python potato.exe --rm =      Remove your plan: [number]
+potato --rm =      Remove your plan: [number]
-python potato.exe --mod =     modofy your plan: [number]
+potato --mod =     modofy your plan: [number]
-python potato.exe --find =    Find your plan: [text]
+potato --find =    Find your plan: [text]
-python potato.exe --det =     Show details of plan: [number]
+potato --det =     Show details of plan: [number]
-python potato.exe --pg =      Print the page of which tou enter: [page]
+potato --pg =      Print the page of which tou enter: [page]
-python potato.exe --cat =     Print the plans for category which you will selcet
+potato --cat =     Print the plans for category which you will selcet
-python potato.exe --uf =      Print your unfinished plans
+potato --uf =      Print your unfinished plans
-python potato.exe --f =       Print your finished plans
+potato --f =       Print your finished plans

 ### If you need more information please comment here or refer to setup.py !